narendasan/backlog/SIGs/BOT.md

 #### Rapid Prototypes of Rapid Prototypes
 - How to make anything
-- Make a PCB Mill/Caligraphy bot for thr office
+- Make a PCB Mill/Caligraphy bot for the office
 - https://vimeo.com/201139985